First Indochina War: Implementation of the Geneva Accords

+The partition of French Indochina that resulted from the Conference, including the Kingdom of Cambodia, the Kingdom of Laos, the Democratic Republic of Vietnam, and the State of Vietnam.

+On 1954, the Geneva Accords were signed.
+They established the terms of a ceasefire, the division of Vietnam at the 17th parallel north, the regrouping of Pathet Lao forces in two provinces of Laos, and the disarmament of the United Issarak Front (UIF) in Cambodia.
+France also undertook under these agreements to respect the independence of the three Indochinese states and to withdraw its troops at their request.
+Việt Minh troops had several months to evacuate Laos and Cambodia.
+A free election was to be held in Vietnam in 1956 under international supervision, with a view to reunification.

+Partition of Vietnam
-The Geneva Conference on July 21, 1954, recognized the 17th parallel north as a "provisional military demarcation line", temporarily dividing the country into two zones, communist North Vietnam and pro-Western South Vietnam.

-In August Operation Passage to Freedom began, consisting of the evacuation of Catholic and other Vietnamese civilians from communist North Vietnamese persecution.
+The Geneva Conference recognized the 17th parallel north as a "provisional military demarcation line", temporarily dividing the country into two zones.
+Operation Passage to Freedom began in August, consisting of the evacuation of Vietnamese civilians from communist North Vietnam to pro-Western South Vietnam.

 The Geneva Accords promised elections in 1956 to determine a national government for a united Vietnam.
-Neither the United States government nor Ngô Đình Diệm's State of Vietnam signed anything at the 1954 Geneva Conference.
-With respect to the question of reunification, the non-communist Vietnamese delegation objected strenuously to any division of Vietnam, but lost out when the French accepted the proposal of Việt Minh delegate Phạm Văn Đồng, who proposed that Vietnam eventually be united by elections under the supervision of "local commissions".
+Neither the United States government nor the State of Vietnam signed the 1954 Geneva Accords.
+With respect to the question of reunification, the non-communist Vietnamese delegation objected strenuously to any division of Vietnam, but lost out when the French accepted the proposal of Viet Minh delegate Phạm Văn Đồng, who proposed that Vietnam eventually be united by elections under the supervision of "local commissions".
 The United States countered with what became known as the "American Plan", with the support of South Vietnam and the United Kingdom.
-It provided for unification elections under the supervision of the United Nations, but was rejected by the Soviet delegation.
-From his home in France, Bảo Đại appointed Ngô Đình Diệm as Prime Minister of South Vietnam.
-With American support, in 1955 Diem used a referendum to remove the former Emperor and declare himself the president of the Republic of Vietnam.
+The American Plan provided for unification elections under the supervision of the United Nations, but was rejected by the Soviet delegation.
+From his home in France, Bảo Đại appointed Ngo Dinh Diem as Prime Minister of the State of Vietnam.
+With American support, in 1955 Diem used a referendum to remove the former Emperor and declare himself the president of the State of Vietnam.

-When the elections failed to occur, Việt Minh cadres who stayed behind in South Vietnam were activated and started to fight the government.
-North Vietnam also invaded and occupied portions of Laos to assist in supplying the National Liberation Front guerrillas fighting in South Vietnam.
-The war gradually escalated into the Second Indochina War, more commonly known as the Vietnam War.
+When the elections failed to occur, Viet Minh forces that had remained in South Vietnam were activated and began to fight the government.
+The DRV also invaded and occupied portions of Laos to assist in supplying the Viet Cong guerrillas fighting in South Vietnam.
+This war gradually escalated into the Second Indochina War, more commonly known as the Vietnam War.